Emerson's "Circles" as a Metaphor for Human Experience

 There is nothing wrong with this, I suppose.
 This is not so much a value judgment as an observation about human nature.
-Sadly, this is the eventual fate for most of us.
+Sadly, this is the eventual fate for most.
 Change can be energizing, but also disorienting and destabilizing.
-As time goes on, we tend to recoil at the psychological disruption that novelty brings.
-We want to draw comfort from the familiar.
-So we choose to exist within the closed limits of our circles.
+As time goes on, many people recoil at the psychological disruption that novelty brings.
+They want to draw comfort from the familiar: familiar places, people, food, and experiences.
+And so voluntarily they retreat into the cozy confines of their circles.

-It's safe there, cozy, warm, and with no surprises.
+It's safe there, snug, warm, and with no surprises.
 Expansion (growth) is thus traded for stability (safety); the idea that everything is contingent is replaced by an unreflected sense of certainty.
-We pay a price for this stability, however.
-When the circle hardens and we no longer have the potential to expand it any further, our spirit begins to wither and die.
-Sadly, spiritual death often precedes the body by many years.
+However, they pay a price for this stability.
+When the circle hardens and they no longer have the potential to expand it any further, their spirit begins to wither and die.
+Spiritual death often precedes the body by many years.

 Yet, there are a few people who never stop expanding their circles.
-They never settle down and turn their circles into forts.
+They never settle down and transform their circles into forts.
 No, they endlessly blossom anew, always quivering like coiled bits of energy.
 They continuously breathe new life into old forms and find fresh perspectives that resolve old dilemmas.
 These luminescent beings understand that every new truth they uncover has an expiration date, and by doing so, they anticipate the next leap of the circle's boundary.
 Forever primed to grow, they are ready to spring forward whenever old ideas no longer provide satisfying answers.
 And so it goes, the surging spirit extending the circle until the body breaks down and dies.

 Finally, Emerson wrote, "Everything looks permanent until its secret is known."